trycua/packer-plugin-lume/README.md

 ## Acknowledgements

+The macOS boot command setup were adapted from the excellent work by [Cirrus Labs](https://github.com/cirruslabs/macos-image-templates), which is licensed under the [MIT License](https://github.com/cirruslabs/macos-image-templates/blob/master/LICENSE).
+Proper attribution is provided in accordance with the license terms.

-Special thanks to [PrashantRaj18198](https://github.com/PrashantRaj18198) for the original implementation of the Lume plugin for Packer.
+Thanks to [PrashantRaj18198](https://github.com/PrashantRaj18198) for starting off the work to port the Packer plugin to Lume.

 ## License